Optimal Delay Compensation in Networked Predictive Control: Simulation Results

-We sample all delays from log-normal distributions with parameters $\mu$ and $\sigma$, and subsequently discretise them.
-These distributions possess heavy tails and resemble typical network delay behaviour.
-We then allocate the delay between the sensor–controller and controller–actuator channels by sampling a random split proportion $p_s$ drawn from a beta distribution with parameters $\alpha=\beta=2$ and setting $\tau_{sc,k}= \mathrm{round}(p_s\tau_k)$ and $\tau_{ca,k}=\tau_k-\tau_{sc,k}$.
-This ensures that the simulated round-trip delays match the theoretical distribution, while allowing for variability and asymmetry between uplink and downlink delays. \rem[Infinite Dropouts] {In numerical calculations, we replace the infinity bound as prevalent in \eqref{eq:PredictionError}, \eqref{eq:CorrectionError} and \eqref{eq:AckError} with $c_{\bar{\tau}}\in \mathbb{N}$, which results from a probabilistic assumption such as $(p_d(\bar{\tau}))^{\bar{\tau}+c_{\bar{\tau}}} < 0.001$.} \\ At first, we consider the delay distribution $\mathcal{P}^1_\tau$ as a log-normal distribution with $\mu_1=0.5,\sigma_1=0.5$, resulting in a mean delay of $3.1$.
+We then allocate the delay between the sensor–to-controller and controller–to-actuator channels by sampling a random split proportion $p_s$ drawn from a beta distribution with parameters $\alpha=\beta=2$ and setting $\tau_{sc,k}= \mathrm{round}(p_s\tau_k)$ and $\tau_{ca,k}=\tau_k-\tau_{sc,k}$.
+This ensures that the simulated RTTs match the theoretical distribution, while allowing for variability and asymmetry between uplink and downlink delays.\\ At first, we consider the delay distribution $\mathcal{P}^1_\tau$ as a log-normal distribution with $\mu_1=0.5,\sigma_1=0.5$, resulting in a mean delay of $3.1$.
 Evaluating \eqref{eq:optimalBound} leads to $\bar{\tau}^*=4$.
-To evaluate performance, we apply two unit steps to the position reference at $t=0$s and $t=3$s, respectively and conduct 100 simulation runs.
+To evaluate performance, we apply two unit steps to the position reference at $t=0$s and $t=3$s, respectively, and conduct 100 simulation runs.
 Each run sweeps over a set of potential delay bounds using the same delay distribution.
 The resulting RMSE position errors with their $95$\% confidence interval are depicted in Fig. \ref{fig:DelaySweep}.
-We observe that the optimally predicted delay bound lines up with the lowest average error, although adjacent values are not far off.
-This is to be expected, as the optimisation minimises the expected worst-case error.
-Importantly, the proposed bound is optimal in expectation and demonstrates the highest consistency, as seen by the minimal variance around its optimum.\\ In a second experiment with the same reference, we alter the delay distribution from $\mathcal{P}^1_\tau$ to $\mathcal{P}^2_\tau$ with $\mu_2=1.5$ and $\sigma_2=0.5$ at $t=3$s.
-For each distribution, we compute the optimal time delay bound with \eqref{eq:optimalBound} as $\bar{\tau}_1^*= 4$ and $\bar{\tau}_2^*=7$ respectively.
-To assess performance, we conduct three different runs: the first two apply one of the optimal delay bounds for the entire duration, while the third run adapts the delay bound at the right time, thereby utilising the optimal delay bound at all times.
+We observe that the computed optimal delay bound lines up with the lowest average error, although adjacent values are not far off.
+This is to be expected, as the optimization minimizes the expected worst-case error.
+Importantly, the proposed bound is optimal in expectation and demonstrates the highest consistency, as seen by the minimal variance around its optimum.
+The flatness of the RMSE curve around the optimum also indicates that the proposed metric identifies a robust operating region, rather than a fragile point optimum depending on a particular delay realization.\\ In a second experiment with the same reference, we alter the delay distribution at $t=3$s from $\mathcal{P}^1_\tau$ to $\mathcal{P}^2_\tau$ with $\mu_2=1.5$ and $\sigma_2=0.5$.
+For each distribution, we compute the optimal time delay bound as $\bar{\tau}_1^*= 4$ and $\bar{\tau}_2^*=7$, respectively.
+To assess performance, we conduct three different cases: the first two apply one of the optimal delay bounds for the entire duration, while the third run adapts the delay bound at the switching time, thereby utilizing the optimal delay bound at all times.
 We conducted this experiment 100 times, each with varying disturbances and resampled delays.
 Fig. \ref{fig:StateSweep} shows the resulting position over time, together with a $95$\% confidence interval depicted as shaded regions.
 The result indicates that the adaptive strategy outperforms the constant ones, suggesting that the optimal delay bound choice indeed leads to a performance increase and may be valuable as an adaptive strategy for online sampled delay distributions.